Benin Bronze at the Horniman Museum and Gardens

 Can you see how the artist makes the king look most important by putting him in the middle of the plaque?

 How else does he look more important?© British MuseumHere's a brass head of the king, called the Oba.
-You can see him more clearly on Explore, part of the British Museum website.
+You can see him more clearly through the British Museums online collections.

 The Oba is wearing a crown and coral beads.
 The beads were rare and valuable.